Serg2294/metrics-collector/README.md

 ./metrics mem
 ```

-When you finish to use util, you can clear temporary images via command:
+When you finish to use metrics-collector, you can clear temporary images via command:

 ```sh
 ./metrics del